-Over the past few weeks I’ve been speaking a lot about content planning and strategy and that process has forced me to think in much more detail about my time as a journalist and magazine editor and the lessons learned from that time on the front line of print content creation and delivery.
+Over the past few weeks I've been speaking a lot about content planning and strategy and that process has forced me to think in much more detail about my time as a journalist and magazine editor and the lessons learned from that time on the front line of print content creation, delivery and distribution.

 As part of that process I have enjoyed many conversations with old colleagues and friends that still work in that world today to refresh my own memory of the best ways of creating valuable audiences with content.

 It has led to many changes here at Zazzle Media in terms of how we plan, strategise and measure content creation and curation and today we want to share one of our latest processes for a very specific area of content strategy.

 Those that attended BrightonSEO will have seen me run (quickly) through this but here I wanted to capture the detail in a post for a wider audience to make use of our process.